-The Centre for Space, Place and Society (CSPS) brings together researchers from four chair groups within Wageningen University (WUR) – Cultural Geography (GEO), Health and Society (HSO), Rural Sociology (RSO), and Sociology of Development Change (SDC) – and beyond to advance critical-constructive scholarship within the social sciences.
-Our particular focus is on issues of socio-spatial and environmental justice.
-In investigating dynamics of spatial and social rootedness, connections, and circulations, with special attention to questions of inequality, exclusion, difference and plurality, CSPS seeks to translate knowledge into practical action in pursuit of a more just and equitable world.
+The Centre for Space, Place and Society (CSPS) is a platform of collaboration and outreach for researchers from four chair groups within Wageningen University & Research (WUR), straddling the environmental and social sciences.
+Including Cultural Geography (GEO), Health and Society (HSO), Rural Sociology (RSO), and Sociology of Development Change (SDC), the aim of the CSPS is to facilitate and advance creative, critical and engaging scholarship within and beyond the social sciences.
+CSPS meets this aim with particular focus on issues of earthly, socio-spatial and environmental justice.
+Through facilitating research collaboration and a range of activities across and beyond the four chair groups, the CSPS investigates dynamics of spatial and social rootedness, connections, and circulations, with special attention to questions of inequality, exclusion, difference and plurality.
+CSPS aspires to translate this knowledge into practical action in pursuit of a more just and equitable world.

 - Produce high quality and internationally acclaimed conceptual and empirical research, drawing on innovative and transdisciplinary methods and perspectives.

-- Support and encourage collaboration among critical scholars inside and outside of academia, through research, education and exchange activities.
+- Support and encourage collaboration among creative and critical scholars inside and outside of academia, through research, education and exchange activities.

 - Contribute towards positively impacting society not only in terms of advancing knowledge but also ensuring that this knowledge can empower and be of practical and political use to social groups, as well as to draw attention to processes that marginalize and disenfranchise vulnerable people.